-4.2 Visibility algorithm
+4.2.
+Visibility algorithm

-We consider the following visibility query : Given a point xyz on the triangle T, we want to find out the visible parts of the light L from xyz through the occluders O. This involves all the lines originating from xyz and intersecting L. As a consequence, we have to find the subsets of those lines belonging to a visible class.
+We consider the following visibility query: Given a point xyz on the triangle T, we want to find out the visible parts of the light L from xyz through the occluders O. This involves all the lines originating from xyz and intersecting L. As a consequence, we have to find the subsets of those lines belonging to a visible class.
 At first, we explain how those sets can be represented using convex fragments of L. Let us consider a line h spanning an occluder edge in O. We observe that h and xyz define a plane p that sets apart the lines intersecting xyz and L in two sets: The first one with a positive orientation with respect to h, the second one with a negative orientation.
 Figure 6 gives an illustration.
 Notice that the orientation of p is coherent with the orientation of h.
 As a consequence, if L is split by p, we can compute the two relevant polygons $L \cap p^+$ and $L \cap p^-$ so that they represent respectively the positive and negative subset of lines with respect to h.
-The visibility algorithm (Algorithm 1) finds the equivalence classes related to the visibility of L from xyz.
-It subdivides L into several convex fragments so that each one of them belongs to a single equivalence class.
-It starts with all the occluders associated to a single undefined leaf.
-For each inner node, we compute the plane defined by xyz and the line stored in the node (line 18).
-Then, L is tested against this plane to determine the orientation of the lines stabbing L and xyz (line 19).
-If L lies in the positive (resp. negative) half-space of the plane, then all the lines have a positive (resp. negative) orientation, and the algorithm continues in the left (resp. right) subtree (line 20 or 22).
-Otherwise, L is split against the plane and the algorithm continues recursively in both subtrees with the relevant parts of L (line 25).
-When a fragment reaches a leaf, two alternatives occur:
+The visibility algorithm (Algorithm 1) finds the equivalence

-Figure 6: The point xyz and the line h define a plane that sets apart the lines having a positive or negative orientation in respect to h
+Figure 6: The point xyz and the line h define a plane that sets apart the lines stabbing L and having a positive or negative orientation with respect to h